panzhous/panzhous.github.io/_pages/recruitment.md

  <!-- The English requirement for admission to SUTD's PhD program is approximately:TOEFL >=90, IELTS >=6.5. -->
 Please see more <a href="https://computing.smu.edu.sg/phd/online-application">SMU Ph.D. requirements and application schedule</a>.  **For Singapore citizens and PR, SMU provides  preferential admission policy, e.g., sufficient Ph.D. headcounts.** For all Ph.D. applicants, you have the following scholarship choices:
   * **SMU scholarship**.
-SMU provides fully-funded scholarships for (part-time)  Ph.D. students, covering tuition and living expenses (SGD 2200-3300/month).
+SMU provides fully-funded scholarships for full- and part-time  Ph.D. students, covering tuition and living expenses (SGD 2200-3300/month).
 Application deadline for Spring/Fall admission is usually June/Jan per year.
 See more details at <a href="https://computing.smu.edu.sg/phd/admissions-fees-scholarships">the SMU Ph.D.
 Fellowship Programme</a>.
   * **SINGA scholarship**.
 Singapore International Graduate Award (SINGA) provides fully-funded scholarships for Ph.D., covering tuition and living expenses (SGD 2700-3200/month).
 The application deadline for Spring/Fall admission is often Aug/Feb per year.
 See details at <a href="https://www.a-star.edu.sg/Scholarships/for-graduate-studies/singapore-international-graduate-award-singa">the SINGA Ph.D.
 Fellowship Programme</a>.
   * **AISG scholarship**.
 If you have published a top-tier conference paper as the first author, you can apply for the AISG scholarship (SGD 5000/month for international students).
 The application deadline for Spring/Fall admission is often Aug/Jan per year.
 See details at <a href="https://aisingapore.org/research/phd-fellowship-programme/">the AISG Ph.D.
 Fellowship Programme</a>.
   <!-- * If you hold Singapore Citizen/PR status, there are more scholarship options available (please email for consultation). -->

 **Application**.
 For applicants, please send your English resume, transcripts, and a research proposal with your interested research topic inside  to  my email.
-The email title should be: [Target Position (Ph.D./Part-time Ph.D.)
+The email title should be: [Target Position (full-time Ph.D./Part-time Ph.D.)
 Application] + Your Name + Institution Name + Qualification (Bachelor/Master).

 #####  **2) Visiting and Remote-interning Students/Scholars**